How to Use T-Cut and When Not to

 What is T-Cut?

-Rather than just being used for repairs, T-Cut is used by some as a cleaning process to restore paint all over the vehicle.
+Furthermore, as well as scratch repairs, T-Cut is used by some as a cleaning process to restore vehicle paint.

-The first thing to remember when “T-Cutting” a car is to make sure the paint surface is completely clean and dry.
-If any trace of grime or detergent is still on the car, it will damage the paintwork rather than restoring it.
+- The first thing to remember when “T-Cutting” a car is to ensure the paint is completely clean and dry, otherwise it will damage the paintwork.

 When not to use T-Cut